awsdocs/amazon-ecs-developer-guide/doc_source/task_execution_IAM_role.md

 # Amazon ECS Task Execution IAM Role<a name="task_execution_IAM_role"></a>

-The Amazon ECS container agent makes calls to the Amazon ECS API on your behalf, so it requires an IAM policy and role for the service to know that the agent belongs to you\.
+The Amazon ECS container agent, and the Fargate agent for your Fargate tasks, make calls to the Amazon ECS API on your behalf\.
+The agent requires an IAM role for the service to know that the agent belongs to you\.
 This IAM role is referred to as a task execution IAM role\.
 You can have multiple task execution roles for different purposes associated with your account\.

 The following are common use cases for a task execution IAM role:
 + Your task uses the Fargate launch type and\.\.\.